 How we support the wider community

-This crisis is having a profound impact on society.
+COVID-19 is having a profound impact on society.
 Freemasonry and the MCF want to be able to support the charitable sector through it.
 We will be making an announcement shortly about our plans.

 If you are a current grant holder we will continue to support your project and help you as much as possible during the next few months.
 We want you to be able to focus on supporting those most vulnerable in society.